container-orchestrated-devices/resource-management-improvements-wg/keps/sig-node/NNNN-pass-resource-reqs-limits-to-cri/README.md

 down to programs running in containers would benefit on getting full resource information.
-Extending the CRI API in a backwards-compatible way provides a holistic view of the resource usage of containers to all these compoments, paving the way for improved resource allocation without breaking any existing use cases.
+Extending the CRI API in a backwards-compatible way provides a holistic view of the resource usage of containers to all these components, paving the way for improved resource allocation without breaking any existing use cases.

-This KEP eases the pressure of handling resource allocations on exotic hardware configurations in kubelet by making is possible to do it in container runtimes, instead.
+This KEP eases the pressure of handling resource allocations on exotic hardware configuration in kubelet by allowing resource allocation to happen in the container runtime instead.

 ### Goals